mchlbataller/schema-types/README.md

 });
 ```

-Created by Michael with <3 for Stack Backend.
+Created by Michael with <3